michellewl/building_resilience/README.md

  - Predicting individual
 The use case being, I don't know and I'm not sure??? building s

 When we refer to climate variables.
-We would like to have many variables, but most importantly it seems that we want humidity, wind, rainfall and temperature.
+We would like to have many variables, but most importantly it seems that we want humidity, solar heat gain, wind, rainfall and temperature.

 Limitations:
 GDP predictions are problematic also might be scenario based